IppClub/Dora-SSR/Docs/docs/tutorial/language-select.md

 ----

-### 2. Yuescript: A Modern Alternative to Lua
+### 2. YueScript: A Modern Alternative to Lua

 <div style={{marginLeft: '30px', width: '120px'}}>
 ![Lua](@site/static/img/yuescript.png)
 </div>

-Yuescript, a dialect of Lua, inherits Lua's features while introducing syntax sugar and a Python-like coding style found in modern programming languages.
-If you're interested in dynamic (weakly-typed) programming like Lua but want a more modern syntax, Yuescript is ideal.
+YueScript, a dialect of Lua, inherits Lua's features while introducing syntax sugar and a Python-like coding style found in modern programming languages.
+If you're interested in dynamic (weakly-typed) programming like Lua but want a more modern syntax, YueScript is ideal.

 ----